What striking Hollywood writers and actors fear about AI replacing roles

 New subscribers only. £6.99/mo. after free trial.
 Plan auto-renews until cancelled

-“We are being victimized by a very greedy enterprise...
-The entire business model has been changed by streaming and AI If we don’t stand tall right now, we are all going to be in jeopardy,” the actors’ guild president Fran Drescher said on Thursday.
+“We are being victimised by a very greedy enterprise...
+The entire business model has been changed by streaming and AI If we don’t stand tall right now, we are all going to be in jeopardy,” the actors’ guild president Fran Drescher said.

 Writers who have already been protesting since May have also sought assurances from studios that their jobs would not be threatened by AI.